unisave-cloud/website/src/docs/authentication.md

 Apart from authentication fields, you may add any aditional fields important to your game.
 This might be some player preferences (nickname, favourite color, racing number) or resources (coins, gold, experience) or timestamps (premium account until, banned until, last login at), etc...

-## Authentication templates
+## Authentication modules

-Depending on the type of your game, you can use authentication templates to quickly set up player registration and login:
+Depending on the type of your game, you can use authentication modules to quickly set up player registration and login:

 **[Email authentication](email-authentication)**<br>
 This method is typical for web-browser-based games and some desktop games.
 You register via email, provide a password and use them to login later.